Taitava/obsidian-shellcommands-test-suite/Templates/Test report.template.md

 ## 1.2 Execute shell commands
 Inspect closely that their output to TestResults.md is a) correct, and b) matches what you saw in preview (e.g. `{{date:YYYY-MM-DD HH:mm:ss} }` %% The extra space here is intentional: Obsidian Templates should not parse this variable. %% should have exactly same seconds)!
+\*) These commands' output handling is done in [realtime mode](https://publish.obsidian.md/shellcommands/Output+handling/Realtime+output+handling).
+It should not affect the outcome, but expands testing to that output handling mode, too.
 - [ ] **Caret position {{caret_position}} to file**: Should give something like `Caret position: 45:60 (line: 45, column:60)`.
 The real numbers do not matter as they depend on where your caret happens to be.
 - [ ] **Clipboard {{clipboard}} to file**: (You can copy this to clipboard: TESTCLIPBOARD).
 - [ ] **Date and time {{date:YYYY-MM-DD HH:mm:ss} } to file**